SMTG-Bham/easyunfold/docs/examples/example_mgo.md

 :::{tip}
-For complex systems where the detection is difficult, one can manually pass the kpoint and the band indices using the `--manual-extrema` option.
+For complex systems where the detection is difficult, one can manually pass the kpoint and the band indices using the `--manual-extrema` option, or can pass the eigenvalue of the band edge of interest using the `--extremum-eigenvalue` option.
+See `easyunfold unfold effective-mass -h` for more details.
 :::

 ## Defects